 - Offer scholarship – no university will ever say “no” to free money for their students.
 Simply create your own scholarship and offer it to various universities in your area (or even globally).
-P.s – initiating an own scholarship should be a reason to support a certain cause (or at least spread brand awareness).
-Doing it just for sake of building a backlink would be utterly stupid.
+P.S. – initiating your own scholarship should be a reason to support a certain cause (or at least spread brand awareness).
+Doing it just for the sake of SEO would be utterly stupid.
 What we’re saying is – you can run your scholarship and have a backlink to your website as an extra benefit, but that shouldn’t be the main goal of your endeavor.

-- Get mentioned on the university’s blog – okay, this can be either white hat or black hat.
-So white hat way (you’ve probably guessed it) means reaching out to students who write blog posts and ask them to collaborate with you.
+- Get mentioned on the university’s blog – okay, this can be either a white hat or a black hat.
+So white hat way (you’ve probably guessed it) means reaching out to students who write blog posts and asking them to collaborate with you.
 The black hat way is simply paying them to insert a link to your website.
 Either way, it works!

 - Broken link building – here it goes again.
 If you see broken links on educational blogs – use this opportunity and offer a backlink to your website instead.

 - Offer student discounts – if you run a local business (or digital business, that might be relevant to students) – just offer them a discount!
 Student organizations likely feature all of the associated discounts on their website and then it becomes an easy opportunity to get a backlink to your website.